nbaosullivan/math_parser/README.md

 ```

 ### React
-When using the `React` widget option for the field formatter, a progressively decoupled React app using webpack is included within the Math Parser field template.
+When using the `React` widget option for the field formatter, a progressively decoupled React app using Webpack is included within the Math Parser field template.
-This uses GraphQL to retrieve the formula answer when a user enters there answer, and after three attempts or a correct answer, the user is give the next formula.
+This uses GraphQL to retrieve the formula solution when a user enters their answer, and after three attempts or a correct answer, the user is given the next formula.

 *Please note that currently the React requests using GraphQL won't work without the `Math Parser Example` module enabled as the GraphQL query depends on a specific view that references fields that are also generated upon installation of the example module.*